Quick Exit

 We pleased to be able to offer access to 3 e-learning opportunities.
 To access the course that is most appropriate for your role please complete this pre-course survey.
 Once you have completed and submitted the survey we will send you an email containing a link to the training, a password and a post-course survey.
 When the post course survey has been completed and submitted your certificate will be sent by email.

-In the survey you will be asked to choose the training that best reflects your professional role:
+In the survey you will be asked to choose the training that best reflects your professional role.
+Due to limited places, each person can only select one training package.
+Please read the course descriptions carefully and choose the course that best reflects your role::

 • Sudden Infant Death Syndrome (SIDS) and Safer Sleep Training for Early Years Providers

-Specifically aimed at professionals and practitioners who are directly responsible for babies and placing babies down to sleep e.g. early years practitioners and childminders.
+This training is for professionals and practitioners who are responsible for placing babies to sleep, including:

 This new pre-recorded training session is delivered by the highly regarded charity ‘The Lullaby Trust’ The Lullaby Trust - Safer sleep for babies, Support for families and is fully funded by Cornwall Council and the Our Safeguarding Children Partnership (OSCP).
 This training is part of a wider campaign and commitment to promote safe sleep practices for all babies in Cornwall and to reduce the risk of SIDS.